AntonisZks/Multi-Process-Sorting/README.md

-# Operating System Multi-Process Executing
+# Operating System Multi-Process Sorting App

 This is a short application made with C programming language, that its goal is to sort the records inside a specific file, and to print them to the tty terminal.
 The sorting process though is a little different from the usual ones.
 The real goal of the application is to test multi-process executing the OS provides, and to combine this idea with the first goal, to sort different files of records using multi-sorting strategy.